 Do your students suffer from undiagnosed vision problems?

-When an estimated 80% children’s learning is visual, the presence of undiagnosed vision problems in the classroom is can be major barriers to children’s progress and effect emotional well being and social development.
+When an estimated 80% of children’s learning is visual, the presence of undiagnosed vision problems in the classroom can be a major barrier to children’s progress and effect emotional well-being and social development.

 From reading the whiteboard to text-books and computers, it is a huge part of the way we teach our students.